Kallb123/NewTabRedux/README.md

-# Homely
+# New Tab Redux

-Homely is a custom New Tab page replacement for Google Chrome and Mozilla Firefox (other browsers, especially Chromium-based ones, will probably work too).
+New Tab Redux is a custom New Tab page replacement for Google Chrome and Mozilla Firefox (other browsers, especially Chromium-based ones, will probably work too).
 It aims to provide a quick, customizable layout of links and menus, as well as simple bookmarks and history components.
 There are a variety of optional extras as well, including: